twy80/toys/README.md

   - Classification algorithms as an introduction to machine learning

-  - Implementation of ChatGPT, RAG (Retrieval Augmented Generation), and DALL·E with STT and TTS using OpenAI and langchain functions.
+  - Implementation of ChatGPT (with images), RAG (Retrieval Augmented Generation), and DALL·E using OpenAI and langchain functions;
+    Voice recognition and Voice recognition and Text-To-Speech (TTS) are supported.

 * All the pages and scripts are written in python using the